 The researchers chose people with diabetes and cardiovascular disease for the trial because they need to pay particular attention to their bodies.

 Over time, high blood sugar levels can lead to a number of serious complications, including kidney disease, heart disease, and stroke.
-Cardiovascular disease is the leading cause of death worldwide, according to the World Health Organization (WHO).
+Cardiovascular disease is the

 Managing these conditions can often require sticking to several lifestyle recommendations, so researchers studied whether texts could help.